Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Photo Credit: Mark Evans

-Bats have been the subject of folklore for centuries, usually portrayed in a negative vein.
-In modern times, this image has been compounded by the fact that bats, while vital to our ecosystem, are highly susceptible to rabies and other diseases.
 As cities continue to destroy their natural habitats, they are becoming more and more of a household pest.
 How do you deal with a bat infestation safely?
 And what methods can you employ to keep them from invading your home?
+And how do you deal with pest control?

 There are many ways to discern whether you have an infestation of bats in your home beyond actually encountering one.
 Here are some key signs to look for:

 - Noises around dusk and dawn – These noises may include squeaking, scratching, and crawling sounds coming from your attic or walls.
-As bats are nocturnal, the timing of these noises can be a good indicator that your visitor might not be a bird or squirrel.
+As brown bats are nocturnal, the timing of these noises can be a good indicator that your visitor might not be a bird or squirrel.

-Getting Rid of Bats
+Getting Rid of Bats Safely From Your Living Spaces

 Bats Loose in the Home